cmput301-w25/project-y/README.md

 ## Project Description
-***Y*** is an Android App designed to assist university students or staff see a clearer picture of their trials and tribulations as they navigate their academic careers.
+***Y*** is an Android App designed to assist university students or staff in seeing a clearer picture of their trials and tribulations as they navigate their academic careers.
 Given the predominant rise of mobile apps, we made an easy, user-friendly solution.
 Users can create a "mood event" for a current or future date.
-From there, users attach the emotion they/will feel and the social situation and why they might feel that way.
+From there, users attach the emotion they/will feel, the social situation, and why they might feel that way.
 Users can keep their mood events in private journals or publicly share them.
-Users can follow other users, where their followers will appear in the follower's feel and where they can add comments to help support their peers.
+Users can follow other users, where their followers will appear in the follower's feed and where they can add comments to help support their peers.

 ## Key Features

-- **Independent Mood Event Scheduling**: Schedule your mood events for now or later in the feature.
+- **Independent Mood Event Scheduling**: You can schedule your mood events for now or later.
 You can express your current or future emotional states for an optional reason.
 - **Image Functionality**: Express the reason for your mood event using a photo from your device. *Must be less than 65536 bytes.*
 - **Offline Functionality**: Do you have no connection but still want to post a mood event?
 Please don't worry; we have you covered.